sasha-alias/dadump/README.md

     retention = 2
     destination = ~/dumps

-In order to manage more database clusters add separate section:
+In order to manage more database clusters add a separate section:

     [mycluster]
     db = postgresql://postgres@localhost:5432/mydb